This page is currently under review

 Please find the list below to the special schools within the local offer of Suffolk:

 Within Suffolk we have a number of mainstream schools who have specialist units attached to them in order to support pupils who have an identified special educational need.
 Those who access these units are pupils identified as struggling to access mainstream education consistently, however it is felt that they would not be suited to one of the identified special needs school as it would still be beneficial for the pupils to have some regular access to mainstream provision, as and when it is appropriate.

 Suffolk County Council are currently in the process of commissioning additional specialist units in order to meet the demand for specialist places.
-Please follow this link for further information on the programme.
+Please visit our specialist unit update page for more information.

-If you are a provider or organisation that offers educational provision to Suffolk’ Children and Young People and are not included on InfoLink then please register so that those who access can see what you offer.
+If you are a provider or organisation that offers educational provision to Suffolk’ Children and Young People and are not included on InfoLink then please visit our register page so that those who access can see what you offer.

-If you are aware of any alternative providers, or are one yourself, and would find it beneficial to go through the Quality Assurance process then please contact our team mailbox
+If you are aware of any alternative providers, or are one yourself, and would find it beneficial to go through the Quality Assurance process then please contact our team mailbox: ProviderDevelopmentTeam@suffolk.gov.uk.